unraid/docs/docs/legacy/FAQ/parity-swap-procedure.md

 - This procedure is strictly for replacing data drives in an Unraid array.
 If all you want to do is replace your Parity drive with a larger one, then you don't need the Parity Swap procedure.
-Just stop the array, unassign the parity drive and then remove the old parity drive and add the new one, and start the array.
-The process of building parity will immediately begin.
-(If something goes wrong, you still have the old parity drive that you can put back!)
+Just stop the array, unassign the current parity drive, (optionally) physically remove the current parity drive from the system, physically add the new parity drive and assign it to the parity slot.
+  Start the array to begin the parity-sync process.
+The array will remain available during this process, though with slower access speeds.

 - **IMPORTANT!!!** This procedure REQUIRES that the data drive being replaced MUST be disabled first.
 If the drive failed (has a red ball), then it is already 'disabled', but if the drive is OK but